 They may also conduct basic tests and checks on HVAC systems to look for signs of trouble.

-For anyone interested in being an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
+To become an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
+Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
 Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

 What Is an HVAC Helper's Salary?

-The amount of money that an HVAC helper can earn varies depending on factors such as how much experience they have, the region where they work and the type of company they work for.
+The amount of money that an HVAC helper can earn will be dependent on their total experience, the region where they work and the specific company they're working for.

-According to the Bureau of Labor Statistics, the median annual wage for HVAC helpers is around $37,000, though a few HVAC helpers can eventually earn more.
-With experience and more training programs, HVAC helpers can graduate into truly professional HVAC technicians, which typically earn higher salaries.
+Based on findings from the Bureau of Labor Statistics, average yearly wage for HVAC helpers hovers around $37,000, though a few HVAC helpers may earn more or less than this amount.
+With experience and completing more training, HVAC helpers may be able to advance to become truly professional HVAC technicians, which typically earn higher salaries.